wanglin2/mind-map/web/src/pages/Doc/en/doExport/index.md

 - `rotateWhenWidthLongerThenHeight`: v0.6.15+, V0.7.0+abandoned, Boolean, false, Automatically rotate 90 degrees when the image has a width to height ratio

 - `checkRotate`: v0.7.0+, Function, You can pass a function that takes two parameters, the width and height of the image, and returns true or false.
-True represents that the image needs to be rotated by 90 degrees.
+True represents that the image needs to be rotated by 90 degrees

+- `compress`：v0.8.1+，null | { width, height }, The parameter for compressing images.
+In some cases, the length and width of the exported image may be very large.
+If you want to reduce it, you can use this parameter to control it.
+Only one width or height can be provided, and it will be scaled proportionally

 Exports as `png`.